MDverse/mdws/docs/data_model_parquet.md

 thermostat
 - type: string
 - example: Berendsen, V-rescale, no
 - comment: Possible thermostat listed here: https://manual.gromacs.org/current/user-guide/mdp-options.html#mdp-tcoupl If no thermostat is used, the value is "no".
+If the thermostat is not listed in the documentation, the value is "unknown".
+If the thermostat is not a string, the value is "undefined".

 barostat
 - type: string
 - example: Berendsen, Parrinello-Rahman, no
 - comment: Possible thermostat listed here: https://manual.gromacs.org/current/user-guide/mdp-options.html#mdp-pcoupl If no barostat is used, the value is "no".
+If the barostat is not listed in the documentation, the value is "unknown".
+If the barostat is not a string, the value is "undefined".

 integrator
 - type: string
 - example: md, sd
 - commment: Algorithm used to integrate equations of motions.

+## gromacs_xtc_files.parquet

+dataset_origin
+- type: string
+- example: zenodo, figshare, osf

+dataset_id
+- type: string
+- example: 3814193, M1_gro/5840706

+file_name
+- type: string
+- example: md.mdp, prod.mdp, S1.mdp

+atom_number
+- type: int
+- example: 3468, 51523

+frame_number
+- type: int
+- example: 226, 5023